ethereum/pm/All Core Devs Meetings/Meeting 52.md

 Alexey: [00:32:22]
 * split the spec into much smaller pieces which I probably would call cards.
 * working on Alternative proposals to stem the steady growth. stem the state growth while increasing the block size limit.
 Post is [here](https://ethereum-magicians.org/t/on-raising-block-gas-limit-and-state-rent/2249)
 * also wrote up the [proposal](https://ethereum-magicians.org/t/backwards-forwards-sync-of-ethereum-clients/2258) for the backwards forwards sync
+* Vitalik's post on Uncle Rate & Transaction Fee analysis is [here](https://blog.ethereum.org/2016/10/31/uncle-rate-transaction-fee-analysis/)
 * Found a person to help me with my work, who is joining me end of January

 Hudson: [00:36:16]